astreum/whitepaper/README.md

 - app creation
 - app calls

-### Nebula Storage
+### Nebula

-Nebula is the distributed layer for storing and retrieving Nebula Objects.
+Nebula is a protocol for storing and retrieving Nebula Objects.

+Users can negotiate the `Solar` price for Get and Put contracts.

 A Nebula Object is a data structure with three fields: